ssegrubdivad/CodeCRISPR/README.md

 cp -r /path/to/codecrispr ~/path/to/your/mcp/directory/CC
 ```

-2. Configure Claude Desktop to allow MCP access to your `ClaudeMCP`.
+2. Configure Claude Desktop to allow MCP access to your `ClaudeMCP` directory.

 3. (Optional) Install shell completions: